st5626/project-cicero/README.md

     print(response)
     ```
     This MUST be done for the sender email.
 The recipiant email must also be verified if you are using SES in sandbox mode.
+    Note: SES does not work on AWS Educate.
+Use a regular or free tier.

 6. Profit